daryl-g/30-Days-of-Game-Dev-Challenge/README.md

 # 30 Days of Game Development Challenge

-- Create a game within 30 days of October 2024 using Godot and _some language_ (could be C, C++, or Python).
+- Create a game within 30 days of October 2024 using Godot and GDScript.
 - Main goal: learn Godot and have fun along the way!

 ## Idea